v2-kaj/v2-kaj/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I'm Madalitso Muva, an undergrad IT student at Malawi University of Business and Applied Sciences (MUBAS) where I also work as a part-time assistant lecturer in Information Systems under the Dept of Continuing Education.
+I am also a visiting assistant lecturer at the National College of Information Technology (NACIT) Blantyre campus.

 ## Courses I teach
 - Computer Programming
 - Web Technologies
 - Software Engineering
 - Information Presentation and Analysis
-- Dynamic Web
+- Dynamic Web with PHP, JavaScript & SQL

 ## Technologies I use
 - Django (Python)